 wget ftp://ftp.pbone.net/mirror/ftp5.gwdg.de/pub/opensuse/repositories/home:/hornos:/centos/CentOS_CentOS-6/x86_64/sshguard-1.5-7.1.x86_64.rpm rpm -ivh sshguard-1.5-7.1.x86_64.rpm

 Fail2Ban is another popular program to protect SSH.
-Fail2Ban automatically update the iptables rule if failed login attempt reaches the defined threshold.
+Fail2Ban automatically updates the iptables rule if a failed login attempt reaches the defined threshold.

 To install Fail2Ban in Ubuntu: